acifer/wikiconflict/README.md

 6.`/pre_evaluation`

 ## Steps of analysis:
 As the analysis is done on history of edit of a single article.
-All the steps need name of the article to conduct the analysis.
+All the steps of the analysis is done on a target wikipedia article.

 ### 1.Download the Article
 We use tokens from [WikiWho API](https://api.wikiwho.net/en/api/v1.0.0-beta/#/) to identify edited tokens, so first step requires to download all the contents of the target article.